dipsl/pydipsl/docs/source/intro/example.rst

        """)                      # get code from a string env1 = dip.parse()        # parse the code

-Parsed nodes, sources and units are stored in an environment object of class ``DIP_Environment``.
+Parsed nodes, sources and units are stored in an environment object of class ``Environment``.
 This object can be easily transferred into a new instance of ``DIP`` and immediatelly used without additional parsing.

 .. code-block:: python